International Day of Prayer for the Persecuted Church

 What is IDOP?

-In 1996, a coalition of Christian organisations decided that the global Church could no longer be silent: They were appalled by the knowledge that more people had died for their Christian faith in the twentieth century than in all the previous centuries combined.
+In 1996, a coalition of Christian organisations decided that the global Church could no longer be silent.
+They were appalled by the knowledge that more people had died for their Christian faith in the twentieth century than in all the previous centuries combined.
 A statement was issued, pledging to end “our own silence in the face of the suffering of all those persecuted for their religious faith.”
+Last year, this partnership officially became the Religious Liberty Commission.

 People from an astonishing 110 countries pledged to pray for the persecuted on IDOP that first year.
 That included countries such as Sudan, China and Iran, where Christians were suffering severely themselves but still wanted to uphold other parts of the persecuted Church in prayer.
 This humbling realisation spurred the organisers on to make it an annual event.